irregularchat/Counter_Malign_Information_Training/Counter_Malign_Information/4-Implement-For_Instructors/Lesson_Plans/Lesson_02-Identifying_Synthetic_Content/Lesson_Plan-Identify_AI_Content.md

 An instructor should:

 1. Have received this block of instruction as a student.
-2. Participated in this instruction as an assistant instructor for this lesson.
+2. Participated in this instruction as an assistant instructor for this learning experience.
-3. Participated in the AAR for this lesson.
+3. Participated in the AAR for this learning experience.

 #### Additional Support